Frequently Asked Questions

 Is there help available to assist me in the development of my ideas?

-Please contact Cristina Alvarez-Mingote, Associate Director of the Center for Social & Behavioral Science, at alvarez9@illinois.edu or Maggie Berg, Research Development Manager, IHSI, at meberg@illinois.edu, for assistance with projects related to health disparities.
+Please contact Cristina Alvarez-Mingote, Associate Director for Research, Beckman Institute, at alvarez9@illinois.edu, or Brenda Koester, Associate Direct of the Center for Social & Behavioral Science, at bkoester@illinois.edu, or Maggie Berg, Research Development Manager, IHSI, at meberg@illinois.edu, for assistance with projects related to health disparities.
 Contact Maria Gillombardo, Research Development Manager in OVCRI, at gillomba@illinois.edu, for projects in the humanities and the arts.
 They will work with you to determine the next step to provide assistance.

 Who should I contact if I have more questions?

 The Call to Action to Address Racism & Social Injustice Research Program is administratively supported by the Office of the Vice Chancellor for Diversity, Equity & Inclusion.
-For questions, please contact Holly Clingan at C2ARFP@illinois.edu or call 217-300-9580.
+For questions, please contact Amanda McGuire at C2ARFP@illinois.edu or call 217-300-8989.